- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Good Source of Protein, Calcium, Iron, and Manganese

 Organic Couscous is an unusual type of pasta.
-It’s made of semolina rolled into tiny pellets and dried so that the product can last for many months.
+It comes from semolina rolled into tiny pellets and dried so that it can last for many months.
 This dish originated from North Africa, but today it is prevalent all over the Mediterranean and became a staple in many European cuisines.
 Food To Live Organic Couscous is a universal product that can be served with almost anything, including fish, meat, vegetables, nuts, and fruits.

 Organic Couscous: Nutrition Facts and Benefits

-Due to its protein content (6g per cup) organic couscous is a valuable food for vegans and bodybuilders.
-Combine it with vegetables or legumes to get a large dose of ‘complete’ easily digestible proteins.
+Due to its protein content (6g per cup), organic Couscous is a valuable food for vegans and bodybuilders.
+Combine it with vegetables or legumes to get a hefty dose of ‘complete’ easily digestible proteins.
 Organic Couscous can be 100% vegan as long as you don’t use any animal products while cooking it.

 Bear in mind that the couscous carbs content is relatively high because it’s pasta.
 Therefore, you shouldn’t overeat this delicious food.